sisidjidji/Cm/README.md

  1. GitHub Pages
    - Learning about GitHub
    - Using GitHub
-      - create a repository
+      - Create a Repository
       - Some Git commend

  2. GitHub Markdown Syntax
-   - define markdown
+   - Define markdown
-   - 2.2 some markdown syntax
+   - Some markdown syntax

 ## 1. GitHub Pages:
 ### 1.1  Learning about GitHub:
-     Github is a space that allow devloppers to save and share there work .
+     Github is a space that allow developers to save and share there work .
 Github records changes to a file so we can recall specific versions later.
  ### 1.2 create a repository :
      A repository is like a folder for your project.
 Your project's repository contains all of your project's